Azumaya algebras and canonical components: Examples

 Orderability has recently seen connections to various aspects of the topology of 3-manifolds, one compelling example being that it appears that Heegaard--Floer homology is connected with left-orderability of the fundamental group of a closed 3-manifold.
 Another instance of this connection between $L$-spaces and orderability is provided by the following result of Clay and Rolfsen \cite[Thm.\ 1.2]{CR}: \emph{If $K\subset S^3$ is a non-trivial knot and $\pi_1(S^3\ssm K)$ is bi-orderable, then $K$ is not an $L$-space knot.} In the context of this paper we have a ``bi-ordered analogue'' of Proposition \ref{Lspace}.

-\begin{prop} Every Azumaya positive fibered knot in Theorem \ref{example_conseq}(1) has bi-orderable fundamental group.\end{prop}
+\begin{prop} Every Azumaya positive fibered knot in Theorem \ref{example_conseq}(1) has bi-orderable fundamental group. \end{prop}

 \begin{proof} The knots $K_n$ of Theorem \ref{example_conseq}(1) have Alexander polynomials $f_{k^2+2}(t)$ (taking $n=k^2+2$).
 From Lemma \ref{poly_azumaya_positive}(1), all roots of these polynomials are real and positive.
-Hence the work of Clay and Rolfsen \cite{CR} described above implies that the knot groups $\pi_1(S^3\ssm K_n)$ (or indeed knot groups of all knots with Alexander polynomial $f_{k^2+2}(t)$) are bi-orderable.\end{proof}
+Hence the work of Clay and Rolfsen \cite{CR} described above implies that the knot groups $\pi_1(S^3\ssm K_n)$ (or indeed knot groups of all knots with Alexander polynomial $f_{k^2+2}(t)$) are bi-orderable. \end{proof}

 \begin{rem} Note also that in the remark following the statement of Lemma \ref{poly_azumaya_positive} we observed $f_7(t)$ is Azumaya positive.
 This also has all roots real and positive, and so if $K$ is any fibered knot with $\Delta_K(t)=f_7(t)$ then we once again have from \cite{CR} that any associated knot group is bi-orderable.
+A particular example of such a knot is the knot $8_{12}$ mentioned above. \end{rem}